Campervan

-A campervan, also referred to as a camper, caravanette, motorhome or RV (recreational vehicle) in North America, is a self-propelled vehicle that provides both transport, cooking facilities and sleeping accommodation.
-The term describes vans that have been fitted out, whereas a motorhome is one with a coachbuilt body.
+A campervan, also referred to as a camper, caravanette, motorhome or RV (recreational vehicle) in North America, is a self-propelled vehicle that provides transport and sleeping accommodation, and usually cooking facilities.
+The term describes a van that has been fitted out, whereas a motorhome is one with a coachbuilt body.

 Ambiguity with motorhome

 Two Class C campervans, a Freightliner Sprinter (left) and Ford E-Series (right) chassis.

 The term motorhome is sometimes used interchangeably with campervan, but the former can also be a larger vehicle than a campervan and intended to be more comfortable, whilst the latter is more concerned with ease of movement and lower cost.
-For example, some campervans lack built-in toilets and showers, or a divide between the living compartment and the cab.
+For example, some campervans lack motorhome facilities such as built-in toilets and showers, or a divide between the living compartment and the cab.

-The United States term "recreational vehicle" (RV) is more analogous to motorhome than campervan.